6 Fertility Exercises to Support Your Reproductive Health

 Section Summary: Research suggests that light-to-moderate exercise may support fertility by improving cardiovascular health, blood circulation to reproductive organs, and stress management.
 However, very intense exercise can elevate cortisol and potentially disrupt ovulation in women or affect sperm production in men — making exercise intensity as important as consistency.

-Scientific studies have shown that maintaining a consistent exercise routine1 may be associated with reduced infertility risk.
-This is particularly noted in research on women with PCOS.2
+This genuinely surprised me when I first came across it: studies indicate that maintaining a consistent exercise routine1 may be associated with reduced infertility risk.
+The link appears especially strong in research on women with PCOS.2

-When you exercise to support fertility, it's best to stick to light to moderate workouts.
-This is because very intense exercise could potentially interfere with your menstrual cycle.
-High-intensity exercise can release stress hormones like cortisol, which research suggests can affect ovulation3 when present in elevated levels.
+The important nuance?
+It's best to keep things at a light to moderate intensity.
+Very intense exercise could potentially interfere with your menstrual cycle.
+High-intensity workouts can release stress hormones like cortisol, and research suggests elevated cortisol can affect ovulation3 when it stays high over time.

 Section Summary: Light-to-moderate exercise may support fertility for both partners by improving blood flow and stress management.
 Avoid very intense workouts that could potentially affect ovulation or sperm production.